webplatform/docs-wpd/Practice_Page/index.md

 }}
 {{Standardization_Status|De Facto Standard}}
 {{API_Name}}
 {{Summary_Section|This is a page where you can practice using this website, and [http://en.wikipedia.org/wiki/Wikipedia:Cheatsheet WikiMedia formatting].
 Go ahead and click the <b>Edit</b> button to practice editing without consequences. '''Hari:Om'''.
 Click the <b>Consequence</b> button to edit with consequences.
+If you do not see the <b>Consequence</b> button, you may need to to adjust your permissions.

 I am trying text editing, enabled in this scrollable area, in which word wrapping is also possible.